libigl/libigl/tutorial/tutorial.md

 This formula is embarassingly parallel (computation at one point does not depend on shared data need by computation at another point).
 It is often implemented as a vertex shader.
-The weights and rest positions for each vertex are sent as vertex shader _attribtues_ and bone transformations are sent as _uniforms_.
+The weights and rest positions for each vertex are sent as vertex shader _attributes_ and bone transformations are sent as _uniforms_.
 Then vertices are transformed within the vertex shader, just in time for rendering.